 Yeh, you heard me.
 Book covers go through many design phases with designers and hold images and text.
 Depending on what you like to stitch, walk around a book shop and check out some covers, I guarantee some will pique your interest (and in the worst-case scenario, you can always buy a book!).

 Cross stitch books are a great place to start with a project.
 I’ve had a few pieces start from designs in a book, to end up looking nothing like them.
 I tend towards more pop culture books as they push boundaries a bit, I have a Star Wars Kit and a Star Trek Book out that you can try!

-This is a bit of a two part inspiration.
-The first is that travel, and unique experiences change the way you think about things, they add another point of view, and help create a large set of reference material in your head.
+This is a bit of a two-part inspiration.
+The first is that travel, and unique experiences change the way you think about things, they add another point of view and help create a large set of reference material in your head.

 That all helps MASSIVELY, however whenever I travel I always pop into a museum or gallery.
 Not only do they have different stuff, but they’re opinions are different.
-I went to a Japanese museum which painted America as the aggressor in WWII, and taking opinions out of the matter, they displayed things differently, took the other point of view, and in doing so made me look at a uniform or map in a totally different way.
+I went to a Japanese museum that painted America as the aggressor in WWII, and taking opinions out of the matter, they displayed things differently, took the other point of view, and in doing so made me look at a uniform or map in a totally different way.

 Movies can be a great source of inspiration for two reasons; style and graphics.
 Some movies have a signature style, with red hues over the whole thing, maybe a set color palette, but also film scenes in a unique way, which could be great cross stitched!

 The second reason is the graphics involved in films.
-In sci-fi in particular you get fantastic set pieces with objects in them, like harry potter posters, the martian computer screens, or styling of moon’s habitat.
+In sci-fi, in particular, you get fantastic set pieces with objects in them, like harry potter posters, the martian computer screens, or styling of moon’s habitat.
 You could use them directly, or indirectly for inspiration.

 Well that’s not much of a surprise, is it?
 Video games tend to have rich graphics, full backstories, objects not in the real world, and they create pop culture references that can be used to your advantage.